dotnet/csharplang/proposals/extensions.md

 It is a compile-time error if the underlying type differs amongst all the parts of an extension declaration.

-TODO2 we need rules to only allow an underlying type that is compatible with the base extensions.
+TODO2(inheritance) we need rules to only allow an underlying type that is compatible with the base extensions.

-TODO should the underlying type be inferred when none was specified but base extensions are specified?
+TODO(inheritance) should the underlying type be inferred when none was specified but base extensions are specified?

 ### Modifiers